Research centres and projects

 Centre for Intellectual Property and Information Law

 Website of the Centre for Intellectual Property and Information Law (CIPIL) at the University of Cambridge.
-The CIPIL was established in 2004 to expand the work of the Intellectual Property Unit and carries out research into all aspects of intellectual property and information law, as well as holding conferences and seminars.
-The site gives information on research being carried out at the Centre and references to publications written by CIPIL members.
-There are details of intellectual property related events and a selection policy documents are provided.
+Established in 2004, the centre carries out research into all aspects of intellectual property and information law, as well as holding conferences and seminars.
+The site gives information on research being carried out at the Centre and details of publications by its members.
+There are details of intellectual property related events and policy documents are provided.

 Center for Jury Studies